xiix0/scam/README.md

-You are deeply attached to your friends and acquaintances.
+You will always have good luck in your personal affairs.